AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-2/htmlElements.md

 ### html Element

 The next bit of code we see in `<html></html>`.
 This code represents the `html` object.
 It is what's know as the **root element/object**.
 It's the actual **Document Object** that's being rendered on your screen.
 We call it the **root** element because all other elements/objects are children or descendants of it including Head and Body and all the elements we'll build inside them.
-This is the beginning(the **root**) of our **Document Object Model**, the first object that all other objects get put inside of; hence the moniker: "Mother of all Objects".
+This is the beginning(the **root**) of our **Document Object Model**, the first object that all other objects get put inside of; hence the moniker: "Mother of All Objects".

 The second takeaway here is to make sure you define the human speaking language you're page is written in.
 For instances, `<html lang="en">` stands for English while `<html lang="fr">` would stand for French.
 You can find [all the Global Languages codes here](https://www.w3schools.com/tags/ref_language_codes.asp).